April O'Neil: Action figures

 In the TMNT toy lines produced by Playmates Toys, April O'Neil has appeared in several action figure incarnations.
 The first of these had a limited production run, and lacked a blue stripe on her jumpsuit; it was replaced with a yellow-striped version with greater circulation.
 An alternate version was released in 1990, with a head sculpt closer to her cartoon incarnation, orange boots, and further modification.
 Another variation was released in 1993 packaged exclusively with the Channel 6 Newsman vehicle; this April had the same sculpt of the 1990 release although her jumpsuit is green and the boots yellow.

-Other notable April figures include the 1992 version, dubbed simply "April" with purple accents on her jumpsuit; "April, the Ravishing Reporter", which was the first such figure to feature rooted hair; "April, the Ninja Newscaster", who came with one of each of the Turtles' signature weapons; and "Mutatin' April," part of the Mutations assortment in which April can transform into a humanoid cat (inspired by the original series' episode "The Cat Woman from Channel Six").
+Other notable April figures include the 1992 version, dubbed simply "April" with purple accents on her jumpsuit; "April, the Ravishing Reporter", which was the first such figure to feature rooted hair; "April, the Ninja Newscaster", who came with one of each of the Turtles' signature weapons; and "Mutatin' April", part of the Mutations assortment in which April can transform into a humanoid cat (inspired by the original series' episode "The Cat Woman from Channel Six").
 For the 2003 TV series, Playmates introduced two O'Neil figures; a standard sized April with bonus Mouser robots and a miniature April.

 There is also an April figure based on her appearance in the 2007 film, wearing her yellow ninja outfit.
 NECA has released O'Neil figures based on her original Mirage Studios appearance and her appearance in the cartoon series.
-A figure featuring the likeness of Judith Hoag from the 1990 feature film has also been revealed for a Fall 2021 release.
+A figure featuring the likeness of Judith Hoag from the 1990 feature film was released in Fall 2021.